Skip to main content

 Nom Plae Ai (Grilled Bananas)

-Grilled bananas served as a popular street snack, sometimes stuffed with sticky rice and coconut, then wrapped in banana leaves and grilled until caramelized.
+Grilled bananas sold as a street snack, sometimes packed with sticky rice and coconut, wrapped in banana leaves, and grilled until the edges caramelize.

 Allergens: